BrandonHe/sdl_android_guides/docs/Remote Control/index.md

 ## Integration

 !!!
 NOTE
-For Remote Control to work, the head unit must support SDL Core Version 4.4 !!!
+For Remote Control to work, the head unit must support SDL Core Version 4.4 or newer !!!

 #### System Capability